 Of course not.

-In addition, I have spent thousands on my own training not to mention all the years of experience I have.
-So when I price up a project for a client I make sure that those skills are added into the price.
+Also, I have spent thousands on my own training not to mention all the years of experience I have.
+So when I price up a project for a client, I make sure that those skills are added into the price.

 If you do not have those skills then you cannot add that to your pricing structure, so you need to go out and develop your SEO skills.